Subjects of the Ombudsman's oversight

 What constitutes a public task is ultimately determined on the basis of the Ombudsman's interpretation.
 The essential consideration in this assessment is the nature of the task.

-By contrast, the Ombudsman does not oversee
+By contrast, what the Ombudsman does not oversee

 The Ombudsman does not oversee the Eduskunta's legislative work or the actions of the members of the legislature.

-Nor does the Ombudsman oversee the activities of the Chancellor of Justice, who is responsible to the Government.
+Nor does the Ombudsman oversee the activities of the Chancellor of Justice, who is responsible to the government.
 The Chancellor of Justice and the Parliamentary Ombudsman are independent of each other in their respective roles as overseers of legality.